 Relives headaches – A great trick to ease tension-induced headaches (and even migraines).

 Better flexibility – It helps loosen tight muscles.
 Without magnesium, muscles cannot relax properly and cramping can occur.

 Balances electrolytes – it alkalizes the body by returning the body’s pH back into balance, which is essential for hydration and beautiful skin.

 Balances hormones: Helps to ease PMS symptoms.

-Do you understand why I adore this mineral?
-It's essential that we have enough of this miracle mineral in our lives.
+Do you now see why I adore this mineral?
+It’s essential that we have enough of this miracle mineral in our lives.
 Diet and lifestyle play a key role in your magnesium uptake.
 Foods which are high in magnesium include:

 - Dark leafy greens,